Nursing students and practicing nurses will take many steps before earning their first emergency nursing specialty certification.

 That’s why we also encourage you to check out these BCEN resources: NSNA and industry scholarships, how to tackle test anxiety, the benefits of professional association memberships (including certification exam discounts), white papers and research on the value of certification, and BCEN’s certification candidate handbook.

-Hi, my name is Dylan and I’m a student in the nursing program at William Jewell College.
-In the months to come, I’ll be sharing some of the milestones and decision points along the way to becoming a board certified flight nurse.
+Hi, my name is Dylan and I’m finally an RN!
+On this page, I’m sharing some of the milestones and decision points along my path to becoming certified through BCEN and ultimately landing my dream job as a board certified flight nurse.

 I’ve already learned a lot along the way, and maybe something about my story will help or inspire you on your career journey.